Japan : Safety by CityJapan - safety as a country

 TRANSPORT & TAXIS RISK : LOW

-It is a very rare situation that taxis are a safe mode of transport is a huge city, but this is the case in Kyoto.
+It is a very rare situation that taxis are a safe mode of transport in such a huge city, but this is the case in Kyoto.
 Pickpockets might operate in public transport.
 Unlike other Japanese cities, a tourist is advised to use the buses here.
 You can drive in Kyoto but must carry your driving license with you at all times.
 Driving is on the left, and you should pay particular attention to pedestrians crossing roads at green lights or cyclists traveling on the pavements or the wrong side of the road and without lights at night.

 PICKPOCKETS RISK : LOW